MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 - Cost optimization design patterns can add components to a workload, increasing its complexity.
 The workload monitoring strategy must include those new components.
 For example, some patterns might introduce flows that span multiple components or shift processes from the server to the client.
 These changes can increase the complexity of correlating and tracking information.

 - Reduced investment in observability tooling and the maintenance of effective dashboards can decrease the ability to learn from production, validate design choices, and inform product design.
-This reduction can also hamper incident response activities and make it harder to meet the recovery time objective and service-level objective.
+This reduction can also hamper incident response activities and make it harder to meet the recovery time objective and SLO.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Deferred maintenance.** Workload teams are expected to keep code, tooling, software packages, and operating systems patched and up to date in a timely and orderly way.